 There is negativity in dysfunctional families leading to an unpleasant atmosphere.
 Here are some common characteristics of such families:

-- Controlling: One or both the parents dominate and make decisions on behalf of their children even when it is unnecessary.
+- Controlling: One or both of the parents dominate and make decisions on behalf of their children even when it is unnecessary.
 They have an underlying fear of becoming useless to their children.
 This fear makes them feel abandoned when their children become independent.
 Children of controlling parents feel resentful, inadequate, and powerless — the feelings that they carry through their adulthood.
 They might end up being poor at decision-making.

-- Violence: When parents resort to physical abuse or violence to have control on the family, the dysfunctionality becomes evident.
+- Violence: When parents resort to physical abuse or violence to have control over the family, the dysfunctionality becomes evident.
 It has a negative impact on the kids, and they become violent as they grow up.
 The children may try the same with their siblings and could grow up to become bullies.

 - Unpredictability and fear: There is an underlying fear and unpredictability of the circumstances and finances.
 The children live in constant fear arising from the actions of the family members.